About the Andrews Forest Program

-The Andrews Forest is a place of inquiry.
-Our mission is to support research on forests, streams, and watersheds, and to foster strong collaboration among ecosystem science, education, natural resource management, and the humanities.
-First established in 1948 as a US Forest Service Experimental Forest, in 1980 the Andrews Forest became a charter member of the National Science Foundation's Long-Term Ecological Research Program.
+The mission of the Andrews Forest Program is to support research on forests, streams, and watersheds, and to foster strong collaboration among ecosystem science, education, natural resource management, and the humanities.

 "The Andrews…is the most studied primal forest ecosystem on this continent, and perhaps the planet.
 That does not mean that scientists here have found every cog and wheel, much less every relationship between them.
 But here they have discovered a host of species previously unknown to science, and interactions in the forest ecosystem that no one previously imagined.
 Here, in the shadows of this woods, in its rivulets and streams, under its soil, and high overhead, they have discovered a hidden forest."